Sairaj529/Personal-Finance-Tracker/README.md

 # Personal Finance Tracker
+Note: This is a newly completed project and will be fully documented soon!
 ## Overview
 The Personal Finance Tracker is a full-stack web application that helps users manage their finances by tracking expenses and predicting future spending patterns using machine learning.